aniketbwarhade/user-threads/README.md

 ## Description

 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
+A queue of Features or a Background subsection can also be added here.
+If there are alternatives to your project, this is a good place to queue differentiating factors.

 ## Badges